Damir94/100-Days-Of-Devops/day-03/jenkins-configure-user-access/README.md

-# 100 Days of Devops - Day 70: Jenkins User Access Configuration – Nautilus Project
+# Jenkins User Access Configuration – Nautilus Project

 ## Overview
 This document outlines the steps performed to configure user access on the newly set up Jenkins server for the Nautilus CI/CD environment.